nvkelso/natural-earth-vector/README.md

 * Changing existing data file names, major version X will be incremented.
 * Changing existing data column (field) names, major version X will be incremented.
 * Removing `FeatureCla` field attribute values, major version X will be incremented.
-* Introduce significatnt new content, major version X will be incremented.
+* Introduce significant new content, major version X will be incremented.
 * **Bug fixes** not affecting the file and field names, patch version Z will be incremented.
 * **Backwards compatible** API additions/changes, increment the minor version Y
 * **Backwards incompatible** API changes, increment the major version X.